psteinb/clearcl/README.md

       lKernel.setArgument("c", lBufferC);
       lKernel.run();

-      // what if a argument is missing but there is a default value defined? try
+      // what if an argument is missing but there is a default value defined? try
       {
         lKernel.clearArguments();